Repairing my old cassette deck

 Make sure you have some kind of organizer tray and take lots of pics to help you get the thing back in 1 piece.
 I picked this one up at Harbor Freight.

 The tape transport fully removed from the deck and the rear cover has been removed.
 The capstans are the two big steel wheels, their momentum helps prevent tape speed variation.
 You'll notice they've been made about as large as they can be.
-The two wheels are not the same size so it matters where they get put back.
-They can just fall out once the cover has been removed, so just be aware. (ask me how I know...)
+If they get mixed up, the one with the less smooth (more of a matt finish) capstan should be the takeup side.

 Stuff you will want to do while you are in there:

-• Oil the bearings of important spinning parts.
+Oil the bearings of important spinning parts.
 Sewing machine oil or 3 in 1 oil is fine.
+You need an oil that will not gum up over time.

-• Clean any rubber parts you are not replacing (such as rollers) with ethanol.
-Vodka works in a pinch.
+Clean any rubber parts you are not replacing (such as rollers) with CaiKleen RBR or ethanol.
+Vodka works fine in a pinch. (really)

 You want to put a drop or two of oil into the capstan bearings.
 It does not take much.
 In this picture the capstans have both been removed as has the drive motor (the motor in the white jacket).
 To replace the idler tire you need to detach the spring (at the right) and lift out the little "arm" assembly the tire is on.
 The tire itself just pushes off or on with your fingers.

-I also cleaned up the capstan wheels where the belt makes contact.
+I also cleaned up the capstan wheels where the belt makes contact with some metal cleaner.
 They were a bit gummy from the old belt.
 The belts dry out over time and stretch.
 Don't we all.

 Give the rubber time to dry off before trying to play a tape.
 The tape gets moved along via pressure from being squeezed between the capstan and the pinch rollers.
 If the rollers are not dry and grippy the tape won't play and the deck will auto-stop - it will think the tape is over.